SnapGames/simplegameclass/docs/01-main_class_width_user_input.md

 So capturing input, moving things and displaying things must be done in 16ms.
 And loop again for the next frame.

-So the main process is a LOOP. that's why we talk about a Main Loop:
+So the game process is a LOOP. that's why we talk about a Main Loop:

 ![The basic Main loop explained with a pencil: the method to keep a fixed frame rate !](illustrations/figure-game-loop.jpg "the basic Main loop explained with a pencil: the method to keep a fixed frame rate ! (c) myself with my own hands !")